paritytech/polkadot/roadmap/implementors-guide/guide.md

 Validator groups rotate across execution cores in a round-robin fashion, with rotation occurring at fixed intervals.
 The i'th group will be assigned to the `(i+k)%n`'th core at any point in time, where `k` is the number of rotations that have occurred in the session, and `n` is the number of cores.
 This makes upcoming rotations within the same session predictable.

 When a rotation occurs, validator groups are still responsible for distributing availability pieces for any previous cores that are still occupied and pending availability.
 In practice, rotation and availability-timeout frequencies should be set so this will only be the core they have just been rotated from.
 It is possible that a validator group is rotated onto a core which is currently occupied.
 In this case, the validator group will have nothing to do until the previously-assigned group finishes their availability work and frees the core or the availability process times out.
 Depending on if the core is for a parachain or parathread, a different timeout `t` from the `HostConfiguration` will apply.
-Availability timeouts should only be triggered in the first `t-1` blocks after the beginning of a session.
+Availability timeouts should only be triggered in the first `t-1` blocks after the beginning of a rotation.

 Parathreads operate on a system of claims.
 Collators participate in auctions to stake a claim on authoring the next block of a parathread, although the auction mechanism is beyond the scope of the scheduler.
 The scheduler guarantees that they'll be given at least a certain number of attempts to author a candidate that is backed and included.
 Attempts that fail during the availability phase are not counted, since ensuring availability at that stage is the responsibility of the backing validators, not of the collator.
 When a claim is accepted, it is placed into a queue of claims, and each claim is assigned to a particular parathread-multiplexing core in advance.
 Given that the current assignments of validator groups to cores are known, and the upcoming assignments are predictable, it is possible for parathread collators to know who they should be talking to now and how they should begin establishing connections with as a fallback.